Procurement and Purchasing Strategy – 9 Steps To The Perfect Strategy

 If you need to use tools, a category positioning matrix should help you in identifying key business requirements while developing your procurement strategy.

-2. Analyze your organization’s spending culture – While some would advise procurement managers to keep this on top of their list when developing their procurement strategy, we believe that this should come after determining what your company needs.
+While some would advise procurement managers to keep this on top of their list when developing their procurement strategy, we believe that this should come after determining what your company needs.

 Analyzing your business’ budget or spending habits is also important though, as it will give you an idea as to how much money you’re going to spend for the procurement as well as looking for options when it comes to sourcing suppliers.

-3. Setting clear objectives – Once your company’s needs are identified, it is now time to think of the end goals for your procurement.
+Once your company’s needs are identified, it is now time to think of the end goals for your procurement.
 While you are trying to come up with your procurement strategy, it will also be a good idea to use your company’s existing procurement policy templates that fit your company’s needs.

-4. Assess market conditions – You’ve already taken care of your company’s internal procurement analysis, so the next thing that needs doing is to check for external data.
+You’ve already taken care of your company’s internal procurement analysis, so the next thing that needs doing is to check for external data.
 Have a look at the supply market and determine its current condition.
 Data can be collected not just from your current supplier, but with other potential suppliers as well.

-5. Procurement policies should be defined – For your procurement strategy to work efficiently, you should also come up with the best procurement policies to follow.
-We’ve already discussed what the ideal framework should be for your procurement policy, so check it out in the section above.
+For your procurement strategy to work efficiently, you should also come up with the best procurement policies to follow.

-6. Implementing procurement software – Your company should have its own procurement software if you want to keep getting updates regarding the market trends and information from various suppliers.
+Your company should have its procurement software if you want to keep getting updates regarding market trends and information from various suppliers.

 If your procurement software needs updating, then it should be a part of your procurement strategy.
-If you don’t update your software, your procurement process is liable to get delays, late payments, and other issues due to human error.
+If you don’t update your software, your procurement process is liable to delays, late payments, and other issues due to human error.

-7. Outlining your procurement strategy – Once you’ve finished discussing the nitty-gritty of your procurement strategy, then it’s time to create a draft of it.
+Once you’ve finished discussing the nitty-gritty of your procurement strategy, then it’s time to create a draft of it.
 List down the desired goals, tactics to be used, data that was collated from all sources, and other information that is needed.

-8. Developing a digital procurement process – With the data and information you’ve drafted for your procurement strategy, it’s time to create its digital copy.
+With the data and information you’ve drafted for your procurement strategy, it’s time to create its digital copy.

 Drafting a digital procurement strategy requires a revamping of your company’s procurement technology, process, strategy, talent, skillset, and supporting systems.